Skip to content

 December 2025 Summit

-We currently are preparing for the Cohort Kaulua summit to be held on December 3rd and 4th, 2025.
-This summit with bring together hui members representing 8 units (schools, colleges, and other units) from across the UH Mānoa campus.
-Accompanying the 12 units who joined us on this journey throughout 2025.
+This summit was held on December 3rd and 4th, 2025, bringing together hui members representing 8 hale (schools, colleges, and other units) from across the UH Mānoa campus.
+These hale accompany the 12 others that joined us on this journey throughout 2025.

 Resources

-The following resources will be presented at the December 2025 Cohort Kaulua Summit and are intended for all hui members, those in attendance and those who are unable to join or will be added to the hui later on.
-If you are not at the December 2025 gathering, we suggest that you ask hui members who attended the summit about these resources and if you have any questions please feel free to reach out to us at: nhpol@hawaii.edu
+The following resources were presented at the December 2025 Cohort Kaulua Summit and are intended for all hui members, those in attendance, and those who were unable to join or will be added to the hui later on.
+If you were not at the December 2025 gathering, we suggest that you begin by asking hui members who attended the summit about these resources, and if you have any questions, please feel free to reach out to us at: nhpol@hawaii.edu

 •